 Cleaning polluted beach/shoreline requires specific techniques and methods according to the characteristics of the site.

-The usage of effective special methods can be impossible and useless in environmentally susceptible areas, and the clean-up operations must be designed specifically for every single case.
+The usage of effective special methods can be impossible and useless in environmentally susceptible areas, and the clean-up operations must be explicitly designed for every single case.
 Sites are often difficult to access, and significant differences between high and low tide may complicate the operations.

 Beach cleaning machines work by collecting sand by way of a scoop or drag mechanism and then raking or sifting anything large enough to be considered the foreign matter, including sticks, stones, rubbish, syringes and other items.
 Similar applications include lake beaches and fields for beach volleyball and kindergarten and playing field sandpits.